tfgg/yournextmep/_candidates/eu2014/engdem/alan-england.md

 person: alan-england
 region: south-west
 party: engdem
-title: South West - English Democrats - Alan England
+title: Alan England is running for MEP in South West for the English Democrats
 incumbent: false
 ---